 As a landlord, you are always on the clock.
 Tenants don’t mind calling you at all hours of the day.
-The biggest emergencies will happen when you are on vacation.
+As a rule, the biggest emergencies will happen when you are on vacation.
 This isn’t a 9 to 5 job that you can forget about when you come home.
 With property management, you’re always on call.

-Unless, you are a master at carpentry, plumbing, electrical work, landscaping, etc, you will have to deal with contractors from time to time to get work done.
+Unless you are a master at carpentry, plumbing, electrical work, landscaping, etc., you will have to deal with contractors from time to time to get work done.
 This can be harder than managing tenants.
-Finding reliable contractors to help keep your property maintained is a constant frustration of most landlords.
+Finding reliable contractors to help keep your property maintained is a constant source of frustration for most landlords.

-There’s a lot of documents to manage when you are a landlord.
-You have closing documents, mortgages, insurance, tenant files, leases, applications, taxes, etc. Be prepared to be very organized and have a system in place or this gets overwhelming.
+Being a landlord entails managing a lot of documents.
+You have closing documents, mortgages, insurance, tenant files, leases, applications, taxes, etc. Be prepared to be very organized and have a system in place or this quickly gets overwhelming.

 No matter how much financial analysis you do on a property, there are some properties that seem to drain money.
 The best antidote to this is to keep plenty of cash in reserve for these money-hungry properties.
 They will happen, and it could be a good reason to sell your property before a major financial situation arises.

 Properties that continually generate rental income are golden, but you will have vacancies.
-These can be difficult especially if they go on longer than you are comfortable.
-Long vacancies can lead to poor decision making in finding tenants, which causes a new host of issues.
+These can be difficult, especially if they go on longer than you expected.
+Then, long vacancies can lead to poor decision-making in finding tenants, which causes a new host of issues.

-Hopefully, this won’t happen, but if you are in it for the long term, you will have legal issues with tenants and possibly municipalities.
-You will probably have to process an eviction or two in your landlord career.
+Hopefully, this won’t happen, but if you are in it for the long haul, you will have legal issues with tenants and possibly municipalities.
+You will probably have to process an eviction or two while being a landlord.
 Be prepared and realize this comes with the territory.

 Ok, we know this is a depressing list of pitfalls.
-If you are thinking of getting into real estate, don’t let this persuade you away.
+If you are thinking of getting into real estate, don’t let this discourage you.
 It’s just a warning that you should be prepared.
 On the other hand, you may identify with many of these pitfalls and are just tired and ready to divest and get out.